NaViGatorFL/FICS-eChain/README.md

 ## Step 0
 ### Setup Development Environment
 1. Install Ubuntu V20.04+ (Note: You can install it on a standalone machine or in virtualbox of your personal computer.)
+2. Install Git (Just install the Ubuntu 20.04 default version)
-2. Install Docker V20.10.4+ (Follow instructions from here: https://docs.docker.com/engine/install/ubuntu/)
+3. Install Docker V20.10.4+ (Just install the Ubuntu 20.04 default version.
+Extra help: https://docs.docker.com/engine/install/ubuntu/)
-3. Install NPM V14+ (Follow instructions from here: https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04)
+4. Install NPM V14+ (Just install the Ubuntu 20.04 default version.
+Extra help: https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-ubuntu-20-04)

 This tutorial assumes the deployment is happening at the Ubuntu Server Machine in FICS lab.
 Please feel free to edit the following commands based on your target installation system.